 After Karel Gerards’ passing, the building became home to numerous merchants and bankers.
 One of them was banker Jan Willink, who purchased the residence in the eighteenth century.
 It is an interesting fact that Jan Willink co-financed the American War of Independence.
 He and two of his colleagues loaned money to John Adams, who would later become the second president of the United States.

-The floor of the Andriessen room was placed during the renovation of 1775, after the room was expanded in size.
-This is clearly noticeable in the room’s floor panels.
-The panels are all made of the same wood and are of equal width.
+The floor of the Andriessen room was placed during the renovation at the end of the 19th century, after the room was expanded in size.
 This discovery was made during the renovation of 2010, when the original floor emerged from under the parquet floor.
-The walls in between the frescos were returned to their original eighteenth century color.
+The walls in between the frescos were returned to their original color.
 This color was retraced through a careful examination of the paint layers.

 The period rooms on the ground floors of the prominent residences of the Heren- and Keizersgracht are from the 17th century and were designed for special and formal occasions.
 They were meant to give the owner of the residence esteem and status.